m4ttsch/omscs-notes-notes/secure-computer-systems/14-database-security-multilevel.md

 If an element is not dominated by c then the element is replaced by the null value and has an access class equal to the key for the tuple.

-The relation has an access class which is the GLB of the elements.
+The relation has an access class which is the GLB/min of the elements.
 If the relation is not dominated by or equal to c then we cannot view the relationship at all.
 Here is the statement from the Sea View Model paper by Denning and Lint.

 ![](https://assets.omscs.io/secure-computer-systems/images/module14/visrel.png)

 ## Inter-Instance Integrity

+Recall that the access class of the tuple is equal to the max of the access classes of its elements.
-If a tuple **r** (lowercase r is used for tuples) has an access class **c** then it belongs to all instances where the access class $\geq$ **c**.
-If the access class is \<, it will be null.
-Recall that the access class of the tuple is equal to the access class of the key.
+If a tuple **r** (lowercase r is used for tuples) has an access class **c** then all of its elements are visible when the access class $\geq$ **c**.
+If the access class is \< c, there will be some null values.
+We can go down to the access class of the key, which is the lower bound of access classes in the tuple, any lower and we will not be able to access the tuple since we can't access the key.

 Below statement 1 can be paraphrased as

 > If a value is not null when viewed by a user in class c then a user in a dominating class c' will be able to view the value as it is and see the same class as the user in class c.

 >If the value **is** null for a user in class c, then maybe the user in dominating class c' will get to see the actual value.
-If they do get to see the actual value they will also see the actual class associated with the element, since the null values get class set to the value of the key of the row.
+If they do get to see the actual value they will also see the actual class associated with the element.
 The actual class of the value will be greater than the key's class, since it was previously censored.

 Statement 2 is saying that a tuple is in the relation having the class of the tuple.